jlleongarcia/jlleongarcia/content/blog/ai-data-chat.md

 ### EmbedChain - Mem0

 It seems that the [embedchain project](https://fossengineer.com/embedchain-ai/) got absorbed into a bigger one.
-Im talking about the mem0 framework.
+Im talking about the **mem0 framework**.

 ---